adh30/Stata_Tweedie/readme.md

 In this range, the Tweedie distribution corresponds to a **compound Poisson–gamma distribution**, which has:

 - A point mass at zero
-- A continuous, positive, right-skewed distribution for $ Y > 0 $ [4](https://cran.r-universe.dev/tweedie/doc/tweedie.html)
+- A continuous, positive, right-skewed distribution for $Y > 0$ [4](https://cran.r-universe.dev/tweedie/doc/tweedie.html)

 This makes it particularly suitable for WMH data.